API Keys

 Public API keys are used to implement Woosmap features on the client-side.
 They allow you to retrieve your location data and benefit from the read-only capabilities of Woosmap APIs.
 A unique Public API Key is automatically generated when you add a new project to your organization.
 Be careful, you must authorize domains or IP addresses to consume API calls to your Public API key.

-Private API keys allow you to manage integrations on the server-side and perform creation of new and updates of existing locations.
+Private API keys allow you to manage integrations on the server-side or in mobile environments.
+Those keys can either be used to perform creation of new and updates of existing locations or to request Woosmap APIs from backend or mobile integrations.
 You need to create Private API keys manually.

 Registering a Woosmap Public API Key